abdelrazekrizk/AWS-Services-for-Project-Management-and-Issue-Tracking/README.md

     - Example policies:
       - `AmazonDynamoDBFullAccess`
       - `AmazonS3FullAccess`
- -  you can custmize policy to include target `DynamoDB Table` and `S3 bucket`
+- you can custmize policy to include target `DynamoDB Table` and `S3 bucket` by using IAM Inline policy.

 ## Create a DynamoDB Table

 - Go to the DynamoDB Console.
 - Click on "Create table."
 - Configure Table Settings: